milancodess/hamro-patro-scraper/README.md

 - `name`: The Nepali name of the rashi.
 - `text`: The horoscope description for the rashi.

+### `getGoldPrices()`

+Logs the gold and silver prices directly to the console.

+### `getExchangeRates()`

+Logs the exchange rates directly to the console.

 ## License

-This package is licensed under the Apache.
+This package is licensed under the Apache License 2.0.

 ## Contributing

-If you'd like to contribute to hamro-patro-scraper, please fork the repository and submit a pull request.
+If you'd like to contribute to `hamro-patro-scraper`, please fork the repository and submit a pull request.
 Contributions, bug reports, and feature requests are welcome!

 ## Contact